puffyCid/artemis-api/artemis-docs/docs/API/API Scenarios/itunes.md

 Adding support for new apps or artifacts is not too challenging :)

-1. Make sure you have the tool prerequisites installed (Deno, VSCodium (or VSCode))
+1. Make sure you have the tool prerequisites installed (Ex: TypeScript text editor)
 2. Clone the artemis-api repo (https://github.com/puffyCid/artemis-api.git)
 3. To add support for a new app, create a folder under `./src/ios/apps/<app name>`\